masc-ucsc/docs/docs/pyrope/07-typesystem.md

 others are reading the update.
 It is useful to have configuration registers.
 In this case, multiple instances of the same register can have different values.
 As an illustrative example, a UART can have a register and the controller can set a different value for each uart base register.
-This can be achieved using the `instance=string` instead of the default `name=string`.

 ```
 // file remote.prp
-reg uart_addr("MY_ADDR")
+reg uart_addr:u32
 assert 0x400 > uart_addr >= 0x300

 // file local.prp
 pub let setup_xx = proc() {
-  reg xx(instance="MY_ADDR") // creates a var that drives remote uart_addr
+  let xx = regref "uart_addr"
-  for i,index in ref xx {
+  for i,index in ref xx {    // ref in for to allow element updates
     i = 0x300+index*0x10     // sets uart_addr to 0x300, 0x310, 0x320...
   }
 }
 ```

-Maybe the best way to understand the register reference (regref for short) is to see the differences with the `import`:
+Maybe the best way to understand the `regdef` is to see the differences with the `import`:

 * Instantiation vs File hierarchy
   + `regref` finds matches across instantiated registers.